DFHack/dfhack/docs/guides/modding-guide.rst

 Your first whole mod
 --------------------

 Now, you may have noticed that you won't be able to run multiple functions on tick/as event callbacks with that ``modId`` idea alone.
 To solve that we can just define all the functions we want and call them from a single function.
+Alternatively you can create multiple callbacks with your mod ID being a prefix, though this way there is no guarantee about the order if that is important.

-Create a folder for mod projects within your Dwarf Fortress directory somewhere (e.g. ``hack/my-scripts/mods/``) and use your mod ID (in hyphen-case) as the name for the mod folders within it.
+Create a folder for mod projects somewhere (e.g. ``hack/my-scripts/mods/``, or maybe somewhere outside your Dwarf Fortress installation) and use your mod ID (in hyphen-case) as the name for the mod folders within it.
 The structure of and environment for fully-functioning modular mods are as follows:

 * The main content of the mod would be in the ``raw`` folder: